jackapbutler/Ugandan-Air-Quality/README.md

 # Ugandan-Air-Quality
-- AirQo competition to predict air quality (as measured by PM2.5 µ/m3) in Kampala Uganda.
+- AirQo competition to predict air quality (as measured by PM2.5 µ/m3) in Kampala, Uganda.
 - Finished in top 50 places globally with an ExtraTreesRegressor model in scikit-learn.

 # Problem Overview